latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The New York City based Hebrew Free Loan Society can provide financing to qualified borrowers.
+The New York City based Hebrew Free Loan Society can provide 0%, interest free loans as a form of financing to qualified borrowers.
 While some of the programs are offered regardless of religion, others will be focused on certain individuals.
-The objective is to help families both obtain and maintain long term self-sufficiency.
-So the no interest loans can be used for a variety of reasons, including to pay bills in an emergency, provide for educational or employment expenses, and more.
+The no interest loans can be used for a variety of reasons, including to pay bills in an emergency, provide for educational or employment expenses, and more.
+Find details how to get an interest free loan in the NYC area

-The society will provide interest free loans.
-Some of the financing can even go to people who would otherwise not have access to affordable credit.
+While some of the financing is restricted to members of the Jewish community, other loans may be issued to individuals or families on a non-sectarian basis (meaning people in NYC of any religion).
+Some of the financing can even go to people who would otherwise not have access to affordable credit, including bad credit borrowers who need a loan in the city.
 Or it can be an alternative to people for whom interest rates, such as on credit cards or from payday lenders, would be prohibitive.
 The society and the services offered are a solid alternative to what many banks or other lenders offer consumers.

 While each application will be reviewed by the New York Hebrew Society on a case by case basis, in general the loans will be offered from about one to 10 years.
 There will need to be a co-signer as well, as this will help limit default rates.
 As part of this process, in most cases both the borrowers as well as the co-signers credit is checked.
 If an application is denied or an individual doesn't qualify, the society may have referrals to other lenders that can offer low interest rate loans.

-Uses of loans in New York
+Uses of interest free loans in New York City

 Assistance is provided for immigrants as a form of General Aid.
 Loans can be issued to cover their expenses, and they will need to be repaid over 20 months or so.
 The intent is to serve as a safety net for immigrants that can't pay for a major purchase such as a car, if they have no savings, and would otherwise not have access to competitively priced financing.